-The hunt for your dream home is always an adventure.
+The hunt for your dream home can truly be an adventure.
 While searching online listings, you may have come across the terms “contingent” and “pending” on a listing.
 What does this mean?
 Do you still have time to put an offer on the home?
-Let’s find out.

 What Does Contingent Mean in Real Estate?